sjqtentacles/open-source-machine-learning-degree/README.md

 Learn machine learning for free, because free is better than not-free.

 This website is inspired by the <a href='https://github.com/datasciencemasters/go'>datasciencemasters/go</a> and <a href='https://github.com/mvillaloboz/open-source-cs-degree'>open-source-cs-degree</a> github pages.
 This one is specifically for machine learning, and features textbooks and textbook-length lecture notes found with a simple google search.
-This repository is meant as a general guide, and a resource for a free education.
+This repository is meant as a general guide, and a resource repository for a free education.

 ###Calculus